uwidev/life-disciplines-projects/100 Projects/Setup/11 🔀 Divergence to Disciplines.md

 Once the folder is created, create a [[Dashboards|Dashboard]] that will serve as the master note for that discipline.
 Name it whatever you want, but I suggest naming it the same as the folder name.

-## Fleshing Disciplines
+## Fleshing out Disciplines
-For each discipline dashboard, add minimally the following information:
+For each discipline dashboard, add at least the following information:
 - A short abstract of what this discipline is
 - Why and how this discipline is relevant and important